-Opera at Oakhurst - April 8-11, 2022
+Opera at Oakhurst - March 30 - April 3, 2023

-Opera and Religion
+Opera and the Creative Artist

 As always, Professor Williams’s talks will include video and recorded extracts that will provide access to the fascinating and mysterious world that links opera and religion.
 Participants will greatly benefit from familiarizing themselves with the four operas that form the central study of the weekend.
 Suggestions for preparation, including a bibliography, will be sent to participants after they have registered.

 Our low price covers everything!

 In addition to lodging and Professor William’s wonderful instructional seminars, our pricing includes all regular meals, from Thursday’s arrival social and dinner to Monday’s departure lunch, with Saturday afternoon tea and the grand finale social and banquet on Sunday.

 $939.00 Per Person Double Occupancy; $1,099.00 Per Person Single Occupancy